verusmedia/android-verusmediasdk/README.md

 ```
 <a name="video"></a>
 ### How to get Video Ads
-For getting video ads you need initialize the `Video` class with your `Context`.
-To get the Video Ad you need to call the loadVideoAd function and send your placementId,your `VideoOnLoadListener` and a verified flag, the last will determine wether we show a VeriView Video Ad or a regular Video Ad.
+For getting video ads you need initialize the `Video` class with your `Context`, call the `loadVideoAd()` function and send your placementId, your `VideoOnLoadListener` and a verified flag, the last will determine wether we show a VeriView Video Ad or a regular Video Ad.

 The `VideoOnLoadListener` has two methods that will be called to get an status when the Ad finishes.
 The status types are: